 In both of these scenarios there are a few things that would need to be proven in order for the case to be successful.
 Under Texas law, it has to be proven that:

 - The place that over-served the intoxicated person was licensed to serve alcohol (baseball stadiums are)

 - The intoxicated person was an adult recipient (someone over the age of 18)

 - The person was served past the point of obvious intoxication

-- The over-service of alcohol was the proximate cause (the primary cause) of the injuries incurred in the accident
+- The over-service of alcohol was the proximate, or primary cause of the injuries or deaths incurred in the accident

-If all of these elements can be proven, you have a successful dram shop case.
+If all of these elements can be proven, you have the required ingredients for a viable dram shop case.

 The attorneys at Grossman Law Offices have over 25 years of experience handling dram shop cases in the state of Texas.
 We've handled literally thousands of personal injury claims, and we're confident that we can answer whatever questions you may have regarding your possible claim.

 Give us a call at (855) 326-0000 and we'll be more than happy to help.
 You can reach us 24/7.
 So give us a call whenever it is most convenient for you.